 Summer is underway and millions of American families are planning camping trips.
-For those traveling with children, there are several tips that can help make the experience as safe and enjoyable as possible for everyone.
+For those camping with kids, there are several tips that can help make the experience as safe and enjoyable as possible for everyone.

 Setup Hand Washing Stations Near the Tent